 With decades of experience, CITEC Safety Specialists have trained hundreds of people on dozens of topics at companies across the North Country.
-Although HAB sponsored safety training is on hold for now, CITEC can still accommodate your safety training needs on the topics listed below.
+CITEC or our third-party partners can accommodate your safety training needs on the topics listed below.
 If there is a topic you don't see listed, please reach out and we can find you the resources you need.

 OSHA 10-Hour for General Industry